SparkyCoder/Gpio_Controller_Api/README.md

 ### Prerequisites

-- Have a Linux Distro installed on your board.
+- Have an Ubuntu / Debian Distro installed on your board.
     <details>
   <summary>More Info</summary>
    <br/>Follow your boards documentation if you haven't already. <br/>